kammeph/kammeph/README.md

 Web Developer
 -------------

 I am a full time Software Developer.
-During my work, I am developing a web application that aims to digitize the wood industry.
+During my work, I am developing a web application that aims to digitize the timber industry.
 In my free time I try to get into some other programming languages, frameworks and tools like Go, React and Firebase.

 * 🌍  I'm based in Germany, MV
 * 🚀  I'm currently working on [School Book Storage](http://hale-monument-367417.web.app/login)